 "Could not connect to the platform database (JNDI resource 'jdbc/kapow/platform')"

 "Could not connect to the platform database (JNDI resource 'jdbc/kapow/kapplets')"

 This error is caused by the lack of communication with the platform database.
 This can be caused by various reasons detailed below

 To troubleshoot this issue, the database configuration is needed.
-This can be found in the Management Console XML context file normally located under Tomcat's /conf/Catalina/localhost folder.
-This file has to be created by the user who is deploying the Management Console (see the instructions in the Admin Guide for more information).
+This can be found in the Management Console/Kapplets XML context file normally located under Tomcat's /conf/Catalina/localhost folder.
+This file has to be created by the user who is deploying the Management Console/Kapplets (see the instructions in the Admin Guide (for MC) or Installation Guide (for Kapplets) for more information).

-The table below lists the main possible causes why Tomcat is not able to create the content in the platform database, even when Management Console XML context file exists:
+The table below lists the main possible causes why Tomcat is not able to create the content in the platform database, even when Management Console/Kapplets XML context file exists: